 Any competitor not coming under starter's orders with his car in time shall be deemed to be a non-starter.

-In any international speed event with a lined-up start, the starter shall be the clerk of the course or the race director.
+In any international speed event with a lined-up start, the starter shall be the clerk of the course or the race director unless either appoints another official to carry out this function.